Trial of Sean Dunn: Prosecution and trial

 The trial began on November 4.
 Assistant United States Attorney (AUSA) John Parron – representing the government along with AUSA Michael DiLorenzo – gave the opening arguments, saying, "no matter who you are, you can't just go around throwing stuff at people because you're mad", adding, "that's just something you can't do".
 Julia Gatto, representing Dunn along with Sabrina Shroff, began her opening arguments by conceding the main facts of the case: "he did it, he threw the sandwich."
 Gatto argued that the act did not rise to the level of assault, saying, "you're not going to be asked if you feel bad for the agent who took a sandwich to the chest.
 You're going to be asked whether what happened that night is a federal crime."
-She said that it was not, only "an exclamation mark at the end of a verbal outburst" protected by the First Amendment to the U.S. Constitution.
+She said that it was not an assault, only "an exclamation mark at the end of a verbal outburst" protected by the First Amendment to the U.S. Constitution.

 That day, the government called Lairmore, the victim, to the witness stand.
-He said that he could feel the impact through his ballistic vest and "the sandwich kind of exploded all over his] uniform ... it smelled of onions and mustard".
+He said that he could feel the impact through his ballistic vest and "the sandwich kind of exploded all over [his] uniform ... it smelled of onions and mustard".
 He said that he had "mustard and condiments on my uniform, and an onion hanging from my radio antenna that night".
-The courtroom broke into laughter hearing the testimony, including several jurors who were trying not to; one juror said to The Atlantic, "it was like, 'oh, you poor baby.
-On cross-examination, Shroff showed a picture of the sandwich after being thrown, still mostly intact in the wrapped; she claimed to the contrary that "that sandwich hasn't exploded at all".
-Trying to show that the incident was not a serious assault, Shroff also questioned Lairmore on the gag gifts he received in the aftermath of the event, some of which he displayed in his office, like a "plush sandwich" toy.
+The courtroom broke into laughter hearing the testimony, including several jurors who were trying not to; one juror told The Atlantic, "it was like, 'oh, you poor baby.
+On cross-examination, Shroff showed a picture of the sandwich after being thrown, still mostly intact and in the wrapper; she claimed to the contrary that "that sandwich hasn't exploded at all".
+Trying to show that the incident was not a serious assault, Shroff also questioned Lairmore on the gag gifts he received in the aftermath of the event, some of which he displayed in his office, like a sandwich plushie.

-The next day saw closing arguments from both sides; DiLorenzo, arguing for the prosecution, said that "this is not a case about someone with strong opinions ... it’s about an individual who crossed the line."
+The next day saw closing arguments from both sides; DiLorenzo, arguing for the prosecution, said that "this is not a case about someone with strong opinions ... it's about an individual who crossed the line."
 Shroff argued in return that "a footlong from Subway could not and certainly did not inflict any bodily harm ... throwing a sandwich is not a forcible offense."
 The jury deliberated for around two hours before adjourning for the day.
 On November 6, the jury returned a verdict of not guilty after deliberating for around seven hours in total.